simonsantama/HeatTransfer_CN/README.md

 # HeatTransfer_CN
 Crank-Nicholson solver for a 1-D heat transfer model.
+Constant properties, homogenous and inert solid.

-1. Folder Test_Validation:
+1. Folder test_validation:

-Accepts constant surface temperature, constant NHF, convection and convection + radiaiton as surface boundary conditions (validated against the analytical solutions).
+Heat diffusion in a semi-infinite solid with Dirichlet, Neunman and Robin boundary conditions validated against the analytical solutions.

-2. Folder Thesis_Implementation:
+2. Folder implementation_thesis:
-Uses the CN_model to predict the thermal response of PMMA, PA6 and Timber.
-This is used to understand the evolution of the heat losses (surface and back) as a function of the imposed boundary condition.
+Uses the Crank-Nicolson scheme to predict the inert, thermal response of PMMA, PA6 and Timber exposed to complex boundary conditions in the front and back surfaces.